jtpaek429/Task-Tracker/README.md

 Vanilla JS · Supabase (Postgres + Auth) · Vercel · Resend

 ### Key decisions
-- No framework, no build step — the entire frontend is a single `index.html`.
-Kept it simple on purpose; the interesting problems were product and UX, not bundler config
+- No framework or build step needed, entire frontend is a single index.html.
+Wanted to keep things fast and simple to focus on the product & UX.
-- Supabase Row Level Security enforces per-user data isolation at the DB layer, so the anon key is safe to ship in client code
 - localStorage as an optimistic cache — mutations write locally first for instant render, then sync to Supabase async
 - Done section shows only today's completions so it doesn't become a graveyard; older completed tasks are hidden until revisited
-- Mobile layout is a fully separate UX: bottom-sheet modal, floating `+` FAB, always-visible edit/delete buttons, drag-and-drop disabled on touch
+- v1 mobile layout: bottom-sheet modal, floating `+`, always-visible edit/delete buttons, drag-and-drop disabled on touch